Massage Butter vs. Massage Cream: When to Choose a Massage Butter

 What Is Massage Butter?

-The carrier oils help certain beneficial ingredients absorb into the skin.
+Carrier oils help certain beneficial ingredients absorb into the skin.
 But the liquified butter does not absorb into the body.

-It coats the skin with a layer of oil, keeping moisture and the moisturizing ingredients from escaping.
+Instead it coats the skin with a layer of oil, keeping moisture and the moisturizing ingredients from escaping.
 It also makes any fragrances added to the butter last longer than the fragrances of other skin products.

 Uses and Benefits Of Massage Butter

-Because body butter absorbs slowly and holds in moisture for a long time after applying, it’s best for soothing dry and/or irritated skin.
+Because body butter absorbs slowly and holds in moisture for a long time after application, it’s best for soothing dry and/or irritated skin.
 It’s excellent for dry, cracked skin and chapped lips during wintertime.

-And unlike lotion, body butter won’t absorb completely into the skin.
+Unlike lotion, body butter won’t absorb completely into the skin.
 This means the lubrication of body butter will last longer through the massage without the need for reapplication.